-On 6 September 2017, subsequent to year end, the Board was delighted to announce a high-grade maiden JORC Inferred Resource for Cangai Copper Mine (Cangai Mine) achieved from analysing and 3D modelling legacy data for the Cangai Mine in unmined working sections of 3.2Mt @ 3.35% Cu which implies circa 108,000 tonnes of contained copper (see Figure 1).
+The focus on the Cangai Copper project culminated on 6 September 2017, when CCZ announced a high-grade maiden JORC Inferred Resource for CCM (Figure 2) in unmined working sections of 3.2Mt @ 3.35% Cu which implies circa 108,000 tonnes of contained copper.
+The overall results achieved from analysing and 3D modelling legacy data for Cangai are solid and compared with Australian peers, the underlying copper grade (3.35%) is relatively high.